garamlee500/Discord-Pulse-Bot/README.md

 # Instructions for use
 To run this from your own computer, you will need a [discord bot](https://discord.com/developers/applications/), [reddit bot](https://old.reddit.com/prefs/apps/), and a [clash royale api key](https://developer.clashroyale.com/#/) .
-Download this repository and create a file called 'keys.csv' in the same folder. 'keys.csv' should have 5 values: {discordkey},{clashroyalekey},{redditid},{redditsecret},{redditusername}
+Download this repository and create a file called 'keys.csv' in the same folder. 'keys.csv' should have 5 values: {DiscordApiKey},{ClashRoyaleApiKey},{RedditBotId},{RedditBotSecret},{RedditUsername}

 Now run main.py to run the bot.
 Enter you reddit password when prompted.